dmitry-ivanov/laravel-console-logger/README.md

 ## Custom exceptions

+You can throw exception of any type from your code, and it would be properly handled by logger.
-If you want to pass additional context to your custom exception, use `Illuminated\Console\RuntimeException` class:
+However, if you want to pass an additional context to your exception, use `Illuminated\Console\RuntimeException` class:

 ```php
 use Illuminated\Console\RuntimeException;